ftjuh/I2Cwrapper/README.md

 ## AccelStepperI2C

 The AccelStepperI2C module provides access to **up to eight stepper motors** over I2C.
-It uses Mike McCauley's [AccelStepper library](https://www.airspayce.com/mikem/arduino/AccelStepper/index.html) and additionally supports **two end stops per stepper**.
-Think of it as a more accessible and more flexible replacement for dedicated I2C stepper motor controller ICs like AMIS-30622, PCA9629 or TMC223 with some extra bells and whistles.
+It uses Mike McCauley's [AccelStepper library](https://www.airspayce.com/mikem/arduino/AccelStepper/index.html) and additionally supports **two end stops per stepper** and the I2Cwrapper interrupt mechanism.
+Think of it as a more accessible and more flexible alternative to dedicated I2C stepper motor controller ICs like AMIS-30622, PCA9629 or TMC223 with some extra bells and whistles.
 Use it with your own hardware or with a plain stepper driver shield like the Protoneer CNC GRBL shield (recent [V3.51](https://www.elecrow.com/arduino-cnc-shield-v3-51-grbl-v0-9-compatible-uses-pololu-drivers.html) or [V3.00 clone](https://forum.protoneer.co.nz/viewforum.php?f=17)).

-### State machine
+### AccelStepperI2C State machine

 The original AccelStepper needs the client to **constantly 'poll'** each stepper by invoking one of the `run()` commands (`run()`, `runSpeed()`, or `runSpeedToPosition()`) at a frequency which mustn't be lower than the stepping frequency.
 Over I2C, this would clutter the bus, put limits on stepper speeds, and be unstable if there are other I2C devices on the bus, particularly with multiple steppers and microstepping.